-Bird eye view of Hakodate
+Birds eye view of Hakodate

 Hakodate Magistrate Office

-The Hakodate Magistrate Office in the center of Goryokaku Fort is the administrative institution established by the Shogunate during the opening of Hakodate Port.
+The Hakodate Magistrate Office in the centre of Goryokaku Fort is the administrative institution established by the Shogunate during the opening of Hakodate Port.
 From the tower, it is only 5 mins walk to the fort goryokaku and is free for visitors to visit.

 Hakodate Tropical Botanical Garden

 Hakodate Tropical Botanical Garden is the place to see snow monkeys enjoying their onsen during winter time.
-It is not actually a vast space of park but more like a mini zoo with tropical botanical garden showcase.
+It is not actually a vast space of park but more like a mini zoo with a tropical botanical garden showcase.